Sebazzz/PokerTime/README.md

 -   Mozilla Firefox

 ## Download
+### Docker

+PokerTime is available as a docker image.
+Simply pull it from the Docker hub, and run it:

+    docker pull sebazzz/pokertime:latest
+	docker run -p 80:80 sebazzz/pokertime

+For further configuration you may want to mount a directory with [the configuration](doc/Installation.md#Configuration):

+    docker run -p 80:80 -v /path/to/my/configuration/directory:/etc/pokertime sebazzz/pokertime

+### Manual installation
 Download the release for your OS from the [releases tab](https://github.com/Sebazzz/PokerTime/releases) or download the cutting edge builds from [AppVeyor](https://ci.appveyor.com/project/Sebazzz/PokerTime).

 [Follow the installation instructions](doc/Installation.md) in the documentation to install it.